meal breaks in california

 Yes, there is something you can do if you are covered by the meal period requirements of the law.
 If your employer fails to provide the required meal period, you are entitled to receive one hour of pay at your regular rate of compensation (commonly known as meal period premium pay) for each workday that the meal period is not provided.

-5. Can I Work Through My Meal Period to Leave Early?
+5. Can You Work Through Your Meal Break in California to Leave Early?

 Working through your meal period does not entitle you to leave work early before your scheduled quitting time.
 In order for an “on-duty” meal period to be permitted under the Industrial Welfare Commission Wage Orders, the nature of the work must actually prevent the employee from being relieved of all duty, and there must be a written agreement that an on-the-job paid meal period is agreed to.
 Additionally, the written agreement must also state that the employee may, in writing, revoke the agreement at any time.